 PWAs are presented by Google as “Websites that took all the right vitamins” or supercharged websites that have certain advantages.

-Just like a website (since the PWA is a website), you only need to update the server to deploy the PWA.
-In addition, PWAs can be added to the PlayStore in beta version (and therefore visible and findable via a search).
+Just like a website (since the PWA is a website), you only need to update the server to deploy the Progressive Web Apps.
+In addition, PWAs can be added to the PlayStore in the beta version (and therefore visible and findable via a search).

 The application tends to resemble a native application as much as possible: icon on the home, design, features, etc.

 Access to the functionalities of the device remains limited to a subset.
 For example, features are not available, such as: